GhoshOindrila/AngularCRUD/README.md

 # AngularCRUD

-used the following command for bootstrap npm install bootstrap@3 jquery --save
+used the following command for bootstrap<br/>
+npm install bootstrap@3 jquery --save